10 Best Project Software for Mac Users in 2024

 Why We Picked ClickUp

-ClickUp is a powerhouse for Mac users with a sizeable pre-existing tech stack.
+ClickUp is a powerhouse for Mac users with a sizable pre-existing tech stack.
 Whereas other options force users through a third-party connector, like Zapier, ClickUp is a rare solution that offers plentiful native integration options.
-The Mac-optimized desktop app is sleek and easy to navigate, and what’s more, Apple fans can extend their ClickUp experience to iPhones, iPads, and even Apple Watch for project updates on the go.
+The Mac-optimized desktop app is impressive and easy to navigate, and what’s more, Apple fans can extend their ClickUp experience to iPhones, iPads, and even Apple Watch for project updates on the go.

 Wrike: Best for Any Size Project Team